curiouselectric/WindSensor/README.md

 The wind vane input can be 'trained'.
 So put the unit into vane training mode via the serial interface.
 This will run through N, NE, E, SE, S, SW, W, NW and you can hold the unit in the correct direction position and press the switch to store that data to memory.
 Once trained then the unit creates a buffer zone around each of the values and within the zone then the unit will record the correct direction.

-Wind direction is difficult to measure, as you cannot directly average the analog value (because of the 360 to 0 point where the analog value rolls around from 1024 back to 0 - this means an average of a unit pointing just off north (ie one reading of 0 and one reading of 360) will give an average of (360+0) = 180, which is south and totally wrong!).
+Wind direction is difficult to measure, as you cannot directly average the analog value (because of the 360 to 0 point where the analog value rolls around from 1024 back to 0 - this means an average of a unit pointing just off north (i.e. one reading of 0 and one reading of 360) will give an average of (360+0)/2 = 180, which is south and totally wrong!).

 This unit will record the number of seconds the vane has been pointing in a certain direction.
 This means a 'wind rose' can easily be created.
 This is stored and updated until it is directly reset.
 The unit will also return the instantaeous direction, if that is needed.